mickrueg/mickrueg/README.md

 I have a knack for building clean web applications and my peers would describe me as a self-starter, strong communicator, and average rock climber.

 I build in React, CSS, JavaScript, Google Apps Script, and more.
-Check out my [portfolio site](https://mikekrueger.netlify.app/) to see the magic.
+Check out my [recent projects here](https://www.linkedin.com/in/mikekrueger1/details/projects/).

 <!--